- The error 577 usually appears when you try to start Windows Defender and it prevents it from opening on your PC.

 - In the Enter the object name to select field enter your user name and click Check Names.

-- If your user name is correct, click OK to save changes.
+- If your user name is correct, click OK to save the changes.

 - You’ll see your username in the Principal section.
 In Basic permissions section check Full Control and click OK to save changes.